ecstasoy/BetterScrobbler/README.md

 ```
 brew services start scrobbler
 ```
 2. In this way, scrobbler will be started automatically as a HomeBrew service after each reboot.
-There's no worries onwards.
+There are no worries onwards.
 3. Other commands:
 ```
 # Stop the service